eoeair/cenv/README.md

 4. rocm:
     1. run `sudo apt install rocminfo`
     2. run `sudo usermod -aG video,render $USER` before use container, add youself to `video`,`render`
-    3. not include any package, please install what you want
+    3. not include any package, please install what you want(`apt install rocm`)
     4. how to build jax wheels: this step no need availble gpu, you can run on cpu_only runner
         1. apt install git clang patchelf rocm
         2. git clone https://github.com/ROCm/rocm-jax.git